vasily-popov/emples/emplesMVP/README.md

 ##### Test
-* XCTest used for Unit test
-* Specta used for integration/functional testing
+* Specta used for Unit testing